MV Mar Negro: Fall of Gandía

 On 25 March 1939, Mar Negro rotated duties with her sister ship Mar Cantábrico as usual.
 Meanwhile, on the political front, secret negotiations between Franco and Colonel Casado, a Republican leader who had formed the National Defence Council to replace the government after a coup against the communist party, were going on.
 These talks included the mediation of the British consul at Valencia, Mr. Godden.
 Franco gave unwritten assurances that he will not ordered the occupation of Madrid to his army before the main Republican anti-communist leader came to exile.
 The agreement also implied the evacuation by sea of a large number of Republican sympathizers from the port of Gandia, south of Valencia.
-The British manager of this port, a Mr. Apfel, was a key figure in the rescue of refugees, who were taken a board the British cruisers HMS Galatea and HMS Sussex, as well as the hospital ship Maine and several freighters.
+The British manager of this port, a Mr. Apfel, was a key figure in the rescue of refugees, who were taken a board the British cruisers HMS Galatea and HMS Sussex, as well as the hospital ship RFA Maine and several freighters.
 Conversely, the deal allowed the repatriation of Italian prisoners still held by the Republicans in British ships bounded for Palma.
 Indeed, just hours before her replacement by Mar Negro, Mar Cantábrico stopped and searched the London-registered steamer Stanland, but following orders from the Nationalist high command the auxiliary cruiser allowed her to proceed to Valencia.